Indian flag

 Overview

-Salesloft is a sales engagement platform that helps revenue teams orchestrate emails, calls, LinkedIn interactions, and other touchpoints from a single location.
-For social selling specifically, it allows SDRs and AEs to include LinkedIn profile views, connection requests, and InMail-style steps inside structured cadences, enabling social actions to transition from being merely “nice to have” to becoming integral components of a repeatable playbook.
+Salesloft is a sales engagement platform that helps revenue teams orchestrate email, calls, LinkedIn, and other touchpoints from one place.
+For social selling specifically, it lets SDRs and AEs include LinkedIn profile views, connection requests, and InMail-style steps inside structured cadences, so social actions stop being “nice to have” and start being part of a repeatable playbook.

-Rather than having each representative improvise on LinkedIn, Salesloft centralizes messaging, cadence structure, and reporting.
-Social interactions are situated alongside emails and calls within the same workflow, simplifying the process of testing, standardizing, and scaling a social selling strategy across dozens or hundreds of sellers.
+Instead of each rep improvising on LinkedIn, Salesloft centralises messaging, cadence structure, and reporting.
+Social touches sit next to emails and calls in the same workflow, which makes it easier to test, standardise, and scale a social selling motion across dozens or hundreds of sellers.

 Pros

-Multichannel cadences that embed LinkedIn tasks (view profile, send connection request, send message) alongside email and phone steps.
+• Multichannel cadences where LinkedIn tasks (view profile, send connection request, send message) are embedded alongside email and phone steps.

-Strong template and snippet system allowing reps to use social copy that has already been tested and approved by enablement or marketing.
+• Strong template and snippet system so reps use social copy that has already been tested and approved by enablement or marketing.

-Comprehensive reporting on engagement, meetings booked, and pipeline created per cadence, aiding in demonstrating the effectiveness of social selling steps.
+• Robust reporting on engagement, meetings booked, and pipeline created per cadence, which helps prove the impact of social selling steps.

-Integrates deeply with CRMs such as Salesforce and HubSpot, ensuring alignment of contact and opportunity data with outbound activities.
+• Integrates deeply with CRMs like Salesforce and HubSpot, keeping contact and opportunity data aligned with outbound activity.

-Conversation and call analytics (available on higher tiers) assist leaders in coaching reps on messaging across various channels, including social.
+• Conversation and call analytics (on higher tiers) help leaders coach reps on messaging across channels, including social.

 Cons

-Designed and priced for serious sales organizations; often too complex and costly for very small teams or solo founders.
+• Built and priced for serious sales orgs; often too heavy and expensive for very small teams or solo founders.

-Social features are robust but still task-oriented: Salesloft does not replace a content engine like MagicPost or a relationship-first CRM like folk CRM.
+• Social features are powerful but still task-based: Salesloft does not replace a content engine like MagicPost or a relationship-first CRM like folk CRM.

-Implementation and onboarding necessitate time and clear ownership; without this, teams may underutilize the more advanced features.
+• Implementation and onboarding require time and clear ownership; without this, teams underuse the more advanced capabilities.

 Pricing

-(Salesloft employs quote-based pricing; public ranges from industry benchmarks)
+(Salesloft uses quote-based pricing; public ranges from industry benchmarks)

-Entry-level plans typically commence around $100–$125 per user/month for core cadence and email functionalities.
+• Entry-level plans typically start around $100–$125 per user/month for core cadence and email features.

-More advanced packages featuring dialer, conversation intelligence, and deeper analytics usually range from $125–$175+ per user/month depending on volume and contract duration.
+• More advanced packages with dialer, conversation intelligence, and deeper analytics usually sit in the $125–$175+ per user/month range depending on volume and contract length.

-Ideal for mid-market and enterprise sales teams aiming to industrialize outbound efforts and embed LinkedIn social selling steps directly into their cadences.
+Best for mid-market and enterprise sales teams that want to industrialise outbound and embed LinkedIn social selling steps directly into their cadences.

 Top 12 Social Selling Tools in 2026 – Overview